YarnSpinnerTool/YarnSpinner/README.md

 To get started using Yarn Spinner, [download it](https://github.com/YarnSpinnerTool/YarnSpinner/releases/latest), and then head over to the [tutorial](https://yarnspinner.dev/docs/tutorial).

+**Note**: Yarn Spinner requires Unity 2019.2 or later. (_The next upcoming version, Yarn Spinner v1.1, works with 2018.4 LTS and later._)

 ## Getting Help

 There are several places to get help with Yarn Spinner, and stay up to date with what's happening.